GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/Unm5S2dB3szfFF2YCcFO.png", alt="Window controls overlay area on wide window displaying an additional joke (which reads Chuck Norris can find a word that rhymes with orange.)", width="800", height="73" %}

-You can be notified of geometry changes by subscribing to `navigator.windowControlsOverlay.ongemometrychange` or by setting up an event listener for the `geometrychange` event.
+You can be notified of geometry changes by subscribing to `navigator.windowControlsOverlay.ongeometrychange` or by setting up an event listener for the `geometrychange` event.
 This event will only fire when the window controls overlay is visible, that is, when `navigator.windowControlsOverlay.visible` is `true`.